coddingtonbear/boox-annotation-parser/README.rst

 .. end-badges

-Parse annotation file exports from your Boox device, and transform them into JSON, YAML, or whatever you want.
+Parse annotation file exports from your Onyx Boox device, and transform them into JSON, YAML, or whatever you want.

 * Free software: MIT license